Carowinds: Carolina Harbor

+Festivals

 WinterFest

 Carowinds re-introduced WinterFest for the 2017 season.
 This seasonal holiday event features seasonal holiday decorations, tree lighting, Christmas carolers, homemade crafts, a themed parade, and select rides.
 The park previously had Winterfest in 1983 when owned by Taft Attractions and again in 2005 when owned by Paramount.

 SCarowinds

 In September 2000 the park introduced SCarowinds.
 It is an annual Halloween attraction and is presented on select nights in September and October, as well as the first weekend in November.
 The experience includes numerous haunted attractions and incorporates most of the existing park rides into a nightmarish experience.

 Paladium

 The Paladium is an outdoor amphitheater located at Carowinds.
 It opened in 1975 and was the Charlotte area's premier outdoor concert venue until the opening of Blockbuster Pavilion, now PNC Music Pavilion, in 1991.
-It lost most of its major acts to the Uptown Amphitheatre at the NC Music Factory (now the Charlotte Metro Credit Union Amphitheatre at AvidxChange Music Factory) when it opened in 2009, and now hosts mostly Christian bands.
+It lost most of its major acts to the Uptown Amphitheatre at the NC Music Factory (now the Skyla Credit Union Amphitheatre at AvidxChange Music Factory) when it opened in 2009, and now hosts mostly Christian bands.
 Admission to the Paladium is separate from admission to Carowinds.

 Styx performed there in 1975, NC's Charlie Daniels Band played there in '76, Jimmy Buffett performed there in '76, and B.B.
 King played there in '76.
 Johnny Cash played there in '78, The Beach Boys played in '78, and The Allman Brothers Band played there in '79.
 In 1980, the Paladium hosted Tom Petty and the Heartbreakers.
-Eddie Money played there in '84, INXS played there in '84, John Denver played there in '86, Robert Palmer in '88, and The Glenn Frey Band with Joe Walsh played there in '93.
+Eddie Money played there in '84, INXS played there in '84, John Denver played there in '86, Robert Palmer in '88, Richard Marx in 1989, and The Glenn Frey Band with Joe Walsh played there in '93.
 Tears for Fears played there in 1990, and C + C Music Factory performed there in '91.
 In '91, Chapel Hill native James Taylor played there.
 Bon Jovi played to a sold-out crowd at the Paladium in 1993 during a stop on their I'll Sleep When I'm Dead Tour.
 Screaming Trees played there with Soul Asylum in '93.
 It had Virginia's Dave Matthews Band in '93, UK's Depeche Mode with Stabbing Westward in '94, Athens GA's B-52's in '94, Billy Ray Cyrus in '95, Blues Traveler in '96, Coolio in '96, UK's Duran Duran in 2000, Weird Al Yankovic in '00, Smash Mouth in '00, Sugar Ray in '00, and 311 in '04.
 Atlanta Christian rapper Lecrae performed there in 2014 (for Rock the Park), and Skillet played in 2015.